Log4j Tutorial: Additivity – what and why?

 log4j.rootLogger = INFO, rootFileAppender

-In Log4j, all the loggers are following some hierarchies. ie, A logger is said to be an ancestor of another logger if its name followed by a dot is a prefix of the descendant logger name.
-A logger is said to be a parent of a child logger if there are no ancestors between itself and the descendant logger.
+The Log4j loggers are following hierarchies. ie, A log4j logger is said to be an ancestor of another logger if its name followed by a dot is a prefix of the descendant logger name.
+A log4j logger is said to be a parent of a child logger if there are no ancestors between itself and the descendant logger.

 So, as per the hierarchy, our rootFileAppender is the parent appender for both moduleOneFileAppender and moduleTwoAppender.
-So, all the log messages that coming to the child loggers will be propagated to the parent appenders too.
-So, in our scenario, the log messages from the package com.demo.moduleone will be sent to the moduleOneFileAppender as well as the rootFileAppender.
+So, all the log messages that are coming to the child appenders will be propagated to the parent appenders too.
+So, in our scenario, the log messages from the package com.demo.moduleone will be sent to the moduleOneFileAppender plus the rootFileAppender.
 The same applies to the com.demo.moduletwo also.
 This leads to write the same log message in two different location.

 How to avoid this redundancy?

-In order to avoid this redundancy, we can use the option additivity.
-Simply set the additivity for a logger to false and now the log messages which are coming to that logger will not be propagated to it’s parent loggers.
-So, our new configuration file would be:
+In order to avoid this redundancy, we can use Log4j additivity.
+Just set the additivity property of an Log4j logger to false and then the log messages which are coming to that logger will not be propagated to it's parent loggers.
+So, our new Log4j configuration file would be:

 log4j.category.com.demo.moduleone = INFO, moduleOneFileAppender